michel-kraemer/citeproc-java/using/getting-started/index.md

 or that you [built]({{ site.baseurl }}using/building) it from source.

-In order to use citeproc-java in your application you first have to create a `ItemDataProvider` that provides citation item data to the CSL processor.
+In order to use citeproc-java in your application you first have to create an `ItemDataProvider` that provides citation item data to the CSL processor.
 For example, the following dummy provider returns always the same data: